LukasHasf/SpatiallyVaryingDeconvolution.jl/docs/src/example_conf.md

     epochs: 50
     # The employed optimizer
     optimizer: ADADelta
-    # How often should a plot of the evaluation of the model on the first test data be plotted?
+    # How often should a plot of the evaluation of the model on the first validation data be plotted?
 0 for never
     plot_interval: 1
     # Where should that plot be saved?
     plot_path: examples/training_progress/